Good Tents: How Long Should a Tent Last For Thru-Hiking

 Clips

-Any plastic clips and zippers used to save weight and/or cost should be regularly checked.
-These tend to break more often than you think and are very difficult to replace.
+Any plastic clips and zippers that save weight and/or cost should be regularly checked.
+These break more often than you think and are very difficult to replace.

 Cheap Poles